Alternate Health-Related Career Options

 acceptance into a podiatric school of medicine are identical to

-that for medical school, but the average accepted GPA is lower
+that for medical school.
+The average accepted GPA is on average 3.0

 Chiropractic Medicine: Chiropractic medicine